 Replacing the Non-Disclosure Opt Out form and to be completed ONLY if parent/guardian slected NO on the Student Publication/Audio Release form.

-G Suite for Education (formerly Google Apps for Education) form is for students in grades 2 to 5.
-Students are provided with a school gmail account to collaboratively create, edit and share files and websites for school-related projects as well as to communicate by email with their teachers and classmates.
+G Suite for Education (formerly Google Apps for Education) form is for students in grades K to 5.
+Students are provided with a school gmail account to collaboratively create, edit and share files and websites for school-related projects.
 The form further describes the tools and student responsibilities for using such services.
 As with any education endeavor, a strong partnership with families is essential for a success learning experience.

 Internet Safety Tips